cran/mrbin/README.md

-# mrbin - Magnetic Resonance Binning, Integration and Normalization
+# mrbin - Metabolomics Data Analysis Functions

+This
-Nuclear Magnetic Resonance is widely used for metabolite analysis.
-This package is a collection for processing and analyzing metabolite data.
+package is a collection for processing and analyzing metabolite data.
 The function mrbin uses spectral binning to convert 1D or 2D NMR data into a matrix of values suitable for further data analysis and performs basic processing steps in a